-During the period of recent changes in the government of Ecuador, including the office of the President, Corriente has continued to work on developing Mirador with no interruption or delays and sees no reason why current project schedules will change because of these events.
+During 2005 to date, a number of changes have taken place within the government of Ecuador, including the office of the President.
+Corriente has continued to work on developing the Mirador project and has experienced no material interruptions or delays and sees no reasons why the company's project schedules should be materially impacted because of these events.
+The company continues to actively involve the local community in its plans and fund a variety of community infrastructure and employment initiatives towards creating a sustainable and environmentally-friendly project.